UweGerdes/docker-compare-layouts/README.md

 Other page elements should not change, you are informed if they do.

-Perhaps I can figure out how to configure a livereload to trigger an automatic start.

 ## Config File

 The configuration file defines urls, viewport widths and page elements and how to compare them.